ahadb/eternal-javascript/README.md

 ## ETERNAL JAVASCRIPT

 This repository is a place where i can think about, test and write JavaScript code on a daily basis outside of my work responsibilities
-(where I think about, test and write code too!).
+(...where I think about, test and write code too!).

 It's in a fledgling state, but it grows I hope this repository can be a companion to others on their programming journey.